Parent Coach Relationship

-As a parent, you have a very important responsibility this season.
+As a parent, you have a very important responsibility.
 Your job revolves around supporting your child and making sure they draw from the sports experience the lessons that will help him or her to become a successful, contributing adult.
 And while this is not easy given the seductive nature of the "winning at all costs and my kid is the best" model, it can make all the difference in your child's life.

 Look for the silver lining in everything that happens on the field or in practice.
 Players develop at different rates and a parent applying negative "win at all cost" pressure will hinder your child.
 We encourage you to learn the game and support the program and those that are dedicating their time, energy and knowledge for your child.
 Have Fun!

 Please remember that this is all about the kids' experience.

 Research is clear that when parents and teachers work together a child tends to do better in school.
 There is no reason to think that it is any different in youth sports.
 The following are some guidelines for how parents can contribute to a Coach/Parent Partnership that can help the athlete have the best possible experience.